openstack-infra/system-config/doc/source/meetbot.rst

 Overview
 --------

-The OpenStack CI team run a slightly modified
-`Meetbot <http://wiki.debian.org/MeetBot>`_ to log IRC channel activity and meeting minutes.
+The OpenStack Infrastructure team run a slightly modified `Meetbot <http://wiki.debian.org/MeetBot>`_ to log IRC channel activity and meeting minutes.
 Meetbot is a plugin for
 `Supybot <http://sourceforge.net/projects/supybot/>`_ which adds meeting